NextKraftwerke/PyConfig/README.md

         ...  # call code that uses config
 ```

-Clearly, there are two ways to mutate a `config` object.
+Again, there are exactly two ways to mutate a `config` object.
 One is when you load it, of course.
 The other is via `test_utils.update_section`.
-But you can easily scan your project for uses of `fill_config`/`fill_config_from_path` to make sure there is one and only one such call and it's right at the app's startup.
-Similarly, you can scan your project for uses of `test_utils` to make sure all occurrences are in your directories for tests.
+But you can easily scan your project for uses of `fill_config`/`fill_config_from_path` to make sure there is one and only one such call and it's right at the app's startup, and you can scan your project for uses of `test_utils` to make sure all occurrences are in your directories for tests.

-_* and **: Of course, this is python, so there's always a way to cheat by messing with the internal attributes of configs and sections.
+_* and **: Of course... this is python.
+There are dark ways to cheat by messing with the internal attributes of configs and sections.
 Let's just assume all contributors to your project are grown ups._

-### Automatic validation and failing at startup

-### Secrets

 ### Config file formats

+Unlike many configuration libraries, PyConfig completely separates your code (and the modelling of your configuration options) from the input formats the end-user is allowed to use for configuration.
+You only write python and don't need to think for a second about YAML, INI, JSON, .ENV or whatever.

+In this early version, PyConfig only supports YAML and environment variables but very soon we'll add support for INI files and the library is designed to be easily extensible to add more supported formats.
+Once INI is supported, we'll be listening to the community to see what other formats would be good candidates.
+And as a developer using PyConfig, all you need to do is install a new version and your end-users immediately have the option to use the newly supported input format. _Your code is config-format-agnostic_.

 ### Documenting configuration options

+### Automatic validation and failing at startup

+### Logging (and secrets)

 ### Attributes instead of strings